schmartmann/datadog_writing_test/readme.md

 end
 ```

-Finally, `$ rackup`, navigate to localhost:9292 in your browser, and you should see the tracer reporting data in your terminal.
+Finally, `$ rackup`, navigate to http://localhost:9292 in your browser, and you should see the tracer reporting data in your terminal.

-Your tracer's terminal output will provide immediate feedback on requests flowing across your app:
+Your tracer's terminal output shows requests flowing through your app:
 <img src="tracer_terminal_output.png" alt="Tracer Output in Terminal" style="max-width: 25%; height: auto"/>
 (If you don't want this feedback, change `debug:true` to `false`.)